 Media, Campaigning and Social Change PG Certificate

 This new postgraduate certificate from the world ranking Department of Journalism and Mass Communications aims to equip students with the skills, knowledge and strategic approach to develop and analyse social change campaigns, with a particular focus on the role of communications and the media.
-Now in its third year, this is the only postgraduate programme of its kind in the UK.
+Now in its second year, this is the only MA of its kind in the UK.

 This innovative course builds on our close links with leading campaigners and communicators in London's vibrant social change sector.
 An advisory panel, with representatives from Amnesty UK, Campaign Bootcamp, FairSay, Friends of the Earth, NCVO, RIBA, WaterAid and Scouts among others, will ensure we always reflect the skill sets in demand and deliver an exciting learning experience.
 A limited number of work placements and internships will be available.